 who doesn’t have the slightest clue on how to do inventory or know how to figure their PC.

-Why you ask?
-Well it is not like you go out and take a bunch of classes before you buy a bar to learn all of this stuff.
-Unless you’ve been around bars or involved in some way with a bar business before you buy a bar, then you really do need to learn inventory control some how.
+Why did you ask?
+Well, it is not like you go out and take a bunch of classes before you buy a bar to learn all of this stuff.
+Unless you’ve been around bars or involved in some way with a bar business before you buy a bar, then you really do need to learn inventory control somehow.
 This is where a really good inventory of all liquor and beer and snacks and everything else that you buy and sell come in.
 It is important to count everything you buy and sell regularly.

 Ways To Control Over Pouring.